 This section applies to only CVMs (and CDPs in an IPX node) that are Model C. Model C provides a service called Time Division Multiplexing Transport (TDM Transport).
 TDM Transport bundles DS0s to form a single, transparent connection through the network.
 TDM Transport is most valuable for transporting TDM data from trunks in older, non-Cisco WANs.
-For setup instructions, see the Cisco IGX 8400 Series Installation manual and the command descriptions in the Cisco WAN Switching Command Reference.
+For setup instructions, see the Cisco IGX 8400 Series Installation and Configuration publication and the command descriptions in the Cisco WAN Switching Command Reference publication.